CMGreenspon/NCams/README.md

 - Module dependencies are listed in the [setup](setup.py) file.

 If you have problems with installations, check out our [installation tips](installation.md).

+There are no hardware prerequisites for the core functionality of the toolbox.
+If using DeepLabCut or the spinnaker_tools, however, then an NVIDIA videocard that supports CUDA or FLIR cameras are required resspectively.

 ## Installation